MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/html5/audio.md

 ---
-description: Learn how the audio element can be used to embed simple sound effects, background audio, or more sophisticated audio engines to your webpage without requiring script or add-on controls.
+description: Learn how the audio element can be used to embed simple sound effects, background audio, or more sophisticated audio engines to your webpage.
-title: Audio
+title: Dev guide: Audio - Microsoft Edge Development
 author: libbymc
 ---